GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 ## Description

-The goal of this program is to parse a string chat: given a string input, the program should produce an array of sentences as output, according to the following specification.
+The goal is to parse a string chat: given a string input, the program should produce an array of sentences as output, according to the following specification.

 ## Before you start